Springworks/into.swift/README.md

 instance2 = nil
 var instance3:TestClass? = try! resolver.resolve(TestClass.self)
 ```
-In the example above `instance1` and `instance2` will both get the same reference.
+In the example above `instance1` and `instance2` will both get the same instance.
-When `instance1` is setting it's value to `nil` then `instance2` is still holding a string reference.
+When `instance1` is setting it's value to `nil` then `instance2` is still holding a strong reference.
-When `instance2` is also setting it's value to `nil` then no strong references exists and the resolver releases the memory.
+When `instance2` is also setting it's value to `nil` then no strong references exists and the memory is released.
 `instance3` is then resolving `TestClass` as well but then nothing is cached so a new instance will be created.

 #### Binding in tags